 - Avoid sharing where you are staying on social media until your trip is concluded.

-- When asked whether you travelled alone by strangers — say you came with your friends/ family — my imaginary husband really came through for me.
+- When asked whether you travelled alone by strangers — say you came with your friends/ family — my imaginary husband came through for me.

 - In the coastal region — if you are using boda bodas, especially as a lady — you will have the riders sending you unsolicited messages at odd hours of the night — block these contacts for your peace of mind.